a-pharmacist/CS50/README.md

 #### Temps file
 - This project aims to create an algorithm that sorts an array of cities' temperatures in descending order.
 - The final result is printed out on the screen.

+#### Max file
+- This program asks the user for the number of integers he wants to compare and which they are.
+Then, it prints on the screen the biggest one.